You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 Use AI in book promotion

-AI and automation keep you on track without overwhelming you during book promotional activities.
-These tools maintain momentum while you focus on writing.
+AI and automation streamline book promotional efforts without overwhelming you, maintaining marketing momentum while you focus on writing.

 • Create personalized email campaigns using AI-driven audience insights.